 living room tree

 My main Christmas tree is inside my entryway right below the stairs.
 It sits between the dining area and living room.
 This is a vintage tree that I bought several years ago at a thrift store.
-The tree is only about 5 feet tall, so I use a planter box to raise it up higher.
+The tree is only about 5 feet tall, so I use a planter box made from old chippy wood to raise it up higher.

 When it’s not Christmas time, the planter stands on my front porch with my bay tree in it.